Sangit0015/COMP2030-Assignment/p1-p3/ux-evaluation-part3/Appendix.md

 ## B. Test Tasks (Script Provided to Participants)

-1. Log in using your assigned student account.
+1. Register for a new account.
-2. Update your profile information (e.g., name or bio).
+2. Log in using assigned student credentials.
-3. Create a new skill listing.
+3. Update profile information (name or description).
-4. Search for another student’s skill.
+4. Create and search for a skill listing.
 5. Send and receive a message with another user.
-6. View your current credit balance and transaction history.
+6. View credits and transaction history.
-7. Attempt to request credits for completed work (feature may not exist).
+7. Attempt to request credits for completed work.

 **Observer’s Role:** record time on task, visible issues, comments, and errors.
-**Goal:** identify usability gaps and task completion barriers.
+**Goal:** Evaluate usability of both front-end (interface clarity, navigation) and back-end (form handling, feedback) features.

 ---